 Why would they talk to me?
-Well, naturally they want to know what I’m working on, with an eye toward how it will portray their museum/city/project/company.
+Most are curious to know what I’m working on, with an eye toward how it will portray their museum/city/project/company.
 I have to be fairly vague for contractual reasons, but I can at least explain why I’m bothering them.
-If a real person answers, most of the time they are pretty helpful, especially historical society/museum curators.
+If a real person answers, most are helpful, especially historical society/museum curators.
 They like this.
-Someone wants to know!
+Someone wants to know the things they know!
 (I can relate, having a mind full of information people rarely want to know.)

 Of course, if the matter you’re researching is controversial, expect a full spin cycle and attempt to rinse away anything sordid.
 I had that with a major toy company, back when I was trying to learn more about the debate over who invented a very popular toy.
-They handed me over to their PR flacks, who did exactly what their job was: try to kill me with helpful kindness, sending me numerous PDFs relating the official history.
-Which is good to know–but is by no means the last word.
+They handed me over to their PR flacks, who did their job: try to kill me with helpful kindness, sending me numerous PDFs relating the official history–which is good to know, but is by no means the last word.
 I give them credit, though, because their job is to get me to write the party line, and if they make my life difficult, they know it will perk up my nostrils.
 They hope to make it easy for me so that I’ll just use their source material.

 That set me to shoveling twice as hard.
 Unfortunately, I didn’t turn up anything useful, so the most I could do with the third individual was to mention the name and stress that it was an unsubstantiated rumor.
 What that meant, of course, was that it went into print.
 Did I learn the reality behind the rumor (if any)?
 No. Is it possible someone with more time on his or hands than me might see this in the book, and dig long and hard enough to penetrate the wall of corporate sanitization surrounding the subject?
-Let’s put it this way: it wouldn’t break my heart…
+It wouldn’t break my heart…